bonus-eventus/KSP_Tank_Calculator/README.md

 # KSP Tank Calculator
-This is a simple web app for configuring fuel tanks with all Community Resource Pack resources.
+This is a simple browser app for configuring fuel tanks with all Community Resource Pack resources.

 # Install
-Simply download the KSP_Tank_Calculator folder anywhere.
+Download the KSP_Tank_Calculator zip file anywhere.
+Unzip the zip file.
 Open ksp_tank_calculator.html in any web browser (preferably Chrome or Firefox).
 Enjoy!

 Author: Bonus Eventus
 Copyright: 2018 Bonus Eventus